13 Filesystem and Input/Output (IO)

 13.2.1 Understanding how buffered IO works

-From now on, for every new read operation that you perform, instead of making a new system call to ask for the next byte in the file to the OS, this read operation is redirected to the buffer object, that have this next byte already cached and ready to go.
+Therefore, from now on, for every new read operation that you perform, instead of making a new system call to ask for the next byte in the file to the OS, this read operation is redirected to the buffer object, that have this next byte already cached and ready to go.

-(a) Unbuffered IO
+Figure 13.1: Unbuffered IO

-(b) Buffered IO
+Figure 13.2: Buffered IO

-However, as soon as you consume all of the 4096 bytes from the buffer, it means that there is no bytes left in the buffer.
+However, as soon as you consume all of these 4096 bytes from the buffer, it means that there is no bytes left in the buffer.
 In this situation, a new system call is made to ask the OS to send the next 4096 bytes in the file, and once again, these bytes are cached into the buffer object, and the cycle starts once again.

 13.2.2 Buffered IO across different languages